 - School Based Learning – learning activity completed at your placement schools

 - Guided Learning – learning completed on an individual basis

-- Elective Learning – This allows you (with the help of course leaders) to select an area of focus tailoring the programme to your own needs or interests.
+- Enrichment Learning – This allows you (with the help of course leaders) to select an area of focus tailoring the programme to your own needs or interests.

 “I have thoroughly enjoyed the year and feel that it has been very well organised.
 The support has been brilliant, which has made the year much more manageable.”

 “Personalised programme – catered towards your needs as a trainee teacher”